Xilinx/Vitis_Accel_Examples/cpp_kernels/wide_mem_rw/details.md

 uint512_dt v1_local[BUFFER_SIZE];
 uint512_dt result_local[BUFFER_SIZE];
 ```

-Using 512 bits will enable the `burst` read and write for the data by using `#pragma HLS PIPELINE`.
+Using 512 bits user can enable the `burst` read and write for the data by using `#pragma HLS PIPELINE`.

 ```c++
 v1_rd:
        for (int j = 0; j < chunk_size; j++) {